vishakha-ramani/inferno-autoscaler/docs/hpa-integration.md

-# HPA Integration with Inferno Autoscaler
+# HPA Integration with the Inferno-Autoscaler

 This guide shows how to integrate Kubernetes HorizontalPodAutoscaler (HPA) with the Inferno Autoscaler using the existing deployment environment.